pyjarrett/programming-with-ada/source/000-overview.rst

 adds meaning to even low level types like integers and floating point values, preventing such mixing as accidentally adding a value meaning "joules" to one meaning "meters".

+Ada provides "access types", allowing the creation of "typed pointers", which integrates lifetime checks statically into the type system and providing separate customizable storage pools.
+"Anonymous" access types provide flexibility outside of this system without lifetime annotations by pushing lifetime checks to runtime.

 Extensive runtime checks also help protect from memory safety errors (buffer overflows, accessing unallocated memory, invalid array access) as well as logical errors